How to Earn College Credits in High School

 Too many talented students pass up opportunities to earn college credits during their high school years for just a tiny fraction of what they will pay later in freshman tuition.
 Understanding the options that may be available to you at your high school is step one.
 Step two is exploring the policies of each of your prospective colleges with regard to awarding post-secondary credits earned prior to matriculation.
-What follows is an overview of AP, IB, CLEP, and dual enrollment options and how they have the potential to save you tens of thousands of dollars at almost any college or university in the United States.
+What follows is a look at the most common ways to earn college credits in high school including:

 Advanced Placement (AP)